 OK, so we've tackled our kitchens, let's take our home decluttering tips to our offices and craft rooms.

-These rooms are full of paper.
+When you think about how to declutter your home, these rooms are full of paper.
 Paper is one of those things that comes in so frequently and we don't know quite what to do with it, so we file it away.
 Because you need to lay your hands on every sheet of paper, the office takes a good amount of time.